Skip to content

 }

-factory := func(input *adapter.RunAgentInput) translator.Translator {
+factory := func(ctx context.Context, input *adapter.RunAgentInput) translator.Translator {

 return &customTranslator{inner: translator.New(input.ThreadID, input.RunID)}